V999TEC/WORDLINSIX/README.md

 ## Parameter Help:
-        Make the first parameter wordle or scholardle or xxxxx to play different variations of the game The columns are implicitly numbered left to right 1 through N: thus 1 is first and N is last Use 1=b to indicate first letter is definitely 'b' Eliminate letters by using not=abcdefg etc.
+        Make the first parameter wordle or scholardle or xxxxx to play different variations of the game The columns are implicitly numbered left to right starting at 1 Use 1=b to indicate first letter is definitely 'b' Eliminate letters by using not=abcdefg etc.
-        Use 1=a to indicate first letter is definitely 'a' Use 5=z to indicate last letter is definitely 'z' Use 2=j 3=k 4=l to indicate letter 'j' is in column 2 and 'k' in column 3 and 'l' in 4 Use contains=iou to indicate letters 'i' and 'o' and 'u' *must* appear in the word Use not2=ab to indicate second letter cannot be 'a' or 'b' Use not5=y to indicate last letter cannot be 'y' Use words=no if you don't want to see possible words Use rank=no if you don't want a clue to the likelihood of word possibilities
+        Use 1=a to indicate first letter is definitely 'a' Use 5=z to indicate 5th letter is definitely 'z' Use 2=j 3=k 4=l to indicate letter 'j' is in column 2 and 'k' in column 3 and 'l' in 4 Use contains=iou to indicate letters 'i' and 'o' and 'u' *must* appear in the word Use not2=ab to indicate second letter cannot be 'a' or 'b' Use not5=y to indicate 5th letter cannot be 'y' Use words=no if you don't want to see possible words Use rank=no if you don't want a clue to the likelihood of word possibilities